 The global exposure of the Fund is calculated using the Relative VaR Approach.
 The benchmark used for the purpose of the calculation is MSCI All Countries World Financials (EUR).
 The level of leverage for the Fund, calculated on the basis of the gross sum of the notionals, is expected to range from 0 to 150% and is not expected to exceed 150%, although higher levels of leverage are possible.
-In case of higher levels of leverage, the risk profile of the Fund will remain unchanged.
-The Fund's net derivative exposure calculated through the Commitment Approach may be up to 50% of the Net Asset Value.
+So long as the Fund is authorised by the SFC and categorised as a 'non-derivative fund', the Fund shall be subject to the SFC requirement of not more than 50% net derivative exposure.